 The ACHMP has been developed to provide protocols to assist AGL personnel and on-site contractors in managing the identified Aboriginal heritage values of the ACHMP area.
-Interviews with key AGL personnel and the site inspection confirmed that the boundary of SSD 8889679 construction works has been flagged to prevent any disturbance outside the approved footprint.
+Interviews with key AGL personnel and the site inspection confirmed that the boundary of SSD 8889679 construction works remains flagged in the field to prevent any disturbance outside the approved Project footprint.

 Section 3 of the ACHMP describes management of Aboriginal cultural heritage values including unanticipated finds protocols for Aboriginal objects, places and human skeletal remains.
-Discussions with key AGL personnel confirmed that there have been no unexpected finds during clearing within the audit period.
+Discussions with key AGL personnel confirmed that there have been no unexpected finds of heritage items during the audit period.

-3.5.7 Environmental Incidents
+3.6.7 Environmental Incidents